What to do when someone dies?

 3. Register the death

-You need to register the death within 5 days in England and Wales and within 8 days in Scotland.
+You need to register the death within 5 days of the death certificate being issued in England and Wales and within 8 days in Scotland.
 You can register the death by contacting the Registrar’s Office local to the person who has died.

 You can start making funeral arrangements before you’ve registered the death.

-The registrar will provide you with a certificate of burial or cremation, a certificate of registration of death form BD8 to hand to the Social Security Office, and the death certificate.
-The registrar will also assist you in notifying other government agencies needing to be informed of the recent death by using their ‘tell us once’ facility.
+The registrar will provide you with a certificate for burial or cremation (the ‘green form’) which they usually offer to email to the funeral director, a certificate of registration of death form BD8 to hand to the Social Security Office, and, for a payable fee, currently £12.50, the death certificate.
+The registrar will also assist you in notifying other government agencies needing to be informed of the recent death by using their ‘Tell us Once’ facility.

 You can register a death in person, or if no one is available to register the death in the district where the death occurred, you may give the information for the registration to the Registrar in another district by declaration.